Chukobyte/seika-engine/README.md

 *Must have 7zip installed and added to the `PATH`.

+### Developing with Python API

+To help with developing within IDEs, a helper module can be installed to provide a 'Mock' version of the python API.

+`pip install -i https://test.pypi.org/simple/ roll-engine-api-test`

+*Note: Kept up to date with the latest release version of the engine.
+Support for previous versions may be limited.*

 ### How To Contribute

 There are 3 main ways to contribute to the engine.